JamesHuangUC/taskoo/README.md

 To access the admin panel, change the isadmin column of one of the task_users to true.<br>
 Log in and go to '/admindashboard.php'.<br>

-Note that as the module demo is done on a desktop browser, mobile device browsers are not supported.<br><br>

 ## Features

 ### CRUD functions:<br><br>